rocanaan/StS-Stats/README.txt

     - Configure other settings (such as size, font, color, etc) as needed
     - Note: in order for this feature to work, 'fileOutput' in config.ini must be set to True.
 This is the default
-5. If you do not intend to show this automatically on stream, set 'fileOutput' to False so that the winrates can be displayed on the terminal window instead
+5. If you do not intend to show this automatically on stream, set 'fileOutput' to False so that the winrates can be displayed in the terminal window instead
+6. You are all setup!
+Just double click to run (or run through a terminal window) whenever you want stats to update.

 Other various notes:
 I am not aware of how things like ModTheSpire, mod characters, and daily runs interact with my script.